-I didn’t plan to compare my viewing of Samuel Beckett’s own production with the San Quentin group, which I saw in the Octagon Theatre at the University of Western Australia in the early 1980s, with the one before me on Saturday (Matinee 20/6).
-But I found myself do so more and more as the production went on: why did Didi so quickly and swiftly forget about the pain in his genitals?
+I didn’t plan to compare my viewing of Samuel Beckett’s own production with the San Quentin Group with the one before me at the Haymarket.
+But I found myself doing so more and more as the production went on: why did Didi so quickly and swiftly forget about the pain in his genitals?
 Why was he so cheerful all the time?
-Why did Estragon and Vladimer seem so lacking in
+Why did Estragon and Vladimir seem so fearless?

-It remains one of the most visceral experiences in the theatre that I have experience.
-I don’t believe I have ever felt pain so palpable as I did that evening: I wanted to scream but all I could do was ‘gawk’ at the stage images; I wanted to escape but all I could do was witness the futility of lives being depicted.
-Yes, as I heard the attempts of creating ‘patter’ and watched the effort needed to move painfully – feet, genitals, v
+The 1984 production of Godot remains one of the most visceral experiences in the theatre that I have ever encountered.
+I don’t believe I have ever felt pain so palpable as I did that evening: I wanted to scream but all I could do was ‘gawk’ at the stage images.
+I wanted to escape but all I could do was witness the futility of the lives being depicted.
+Yes, as I heard the attempts of creating ‘patter’ and watched the effort needed to move painfully – feet, genitals, hats and back to feet.

 What did Godot 2009 leave with me?

-– questions about acting technique – why did the actors do this and not that – for instance, why did Patrick Stewart have sore genitals one moment when he’s pissing and then can come on stage apparently pain free and can sit cross-legged on the stone seat
+Questions about acting technique – why did the actors do this and not that – for instance, why did Patrick Stewart have sore genitals one moment when he’s pissing and then came on stage apparently pain-free and then sit cross-legged on the stone seat?

-– questions on how ‘stars’ have such a powerful status – beyond and above their own art from – the cult of personality firmly defining them – for instance, when I watched Cate Blanchett play Hedda Gabler in 2004 it took about 2 mins for me to ‘forget’ the star and view the Hedda she created by playing her as the most unsympathetic Hedda imaginable.
-It was only when the gun went off at the end of the play and Hedda suicides that I acknowledged the power of Blanchett’s performance and her unrelenting pursuit of Hedda’s desperate life
+Questions on how ‘stars’ have such a powerful status – beyond and above their own art form: the cult of personality firmly defining them.
+By contrast, I remembered, when I watched Cate Blanchett play Hedda Gabler in 2004 when I concluded how she was a great actor because it took only about two minutes for me to ‘forget’ the star and view the Hedda she created by playing her as the most unsympathetic Hedda imaginable.
+It was only when the gun goes off at the end of the play in Hedda suicide scene that I acknowledged the power of Blanchett’s performance and her unrelenting pursuit of Hedda’s desperate life.

-– I rarely stopped thinking of the four actors as anything but their personalities – I felt that Ian McClellan achieved this for most of the first act but that Patrick Stewart only achieved it in the moment in the 2nd act when he confronts the boy and almost begs to be acknowledged as a person and for his experience to be validated; I felt that Ronald Pickup was ‘not present’ except when he delivered Lucky’s speech which moved me – it was as if Pickup just didn’t have the subtly of body movements to show the role and I felt that Simon Callow just over acted for the first act and only hit the enigma of his role in the second act through being literally blind – what of his blindness in the first act?
+However, I rarely stopped thinking of the four actors as anything but their personalities except for feeling that occasionally Ian McClellan ‘hit the mark’ in the first act and that Patrick Stewart did the same in Act 2 when he confronts the boy and begs to be acknowledged as a person; I felt it when Ronald Pickup delivered Lucky’s speech which moved me and that Simon Callow just overacted for the first act and only hit the enigma of his role in the second act through being literally blind?

-– The case of not believing them because I didn’t believe that any of them were waiting for anything – that is, they didn’t show what it means to miss your moment to something creative, productive and somehow ennobling – what it means to even believe in such a prospect in the face of the overwhelming evidence that so many people have failed to attain a meaningful life – an integrated experience of being human
+I didn’t believe that any of them were waiting for anything: that is, they didn’t show what it meant to miss your moment to be someone creative, productive and ennobled, what it meant to even believe in such a prospect in the face of the overwhelming evidence that so many people have failed to attain a meaningful life.

 Who am I to say this?